Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/shiori-entry.md

 Amidst the chaos, however, she found herself intrigued by Gonathon G—a sincere, loyal knight devoted to his Pearl.
 Something about his earnestness stirred something in her.
 She tried to win him over, but when she saw his heart already belonged to someone else, she let it go, quietly and respectfully.

 All of that might sound like harmless, comedic fluff, but those distractions obscured a deeper thread.
 Throughout the journey, Shiori dropped cryptic remarks suggesting she’d never truly lost her memories at all.
-That she was merely _playing along_.
+That she was merely playing along.

 It all came to a head in one final statement:
 _“But the question is: Did I really have amnesia?”_